 Aeoniums are monocarpic, producing one flower stalk before dying.
-Most Aeonium in cultivation are branching forms, meaning only one rosette will fade.
+Most Aeoniums in cultivation are branching forms, meaning only one rosette will fade.

-Aeonium thrive in regions with wet winters and dry summers, but can survive elsewhere.
+Aeoniums thrive in regions with wet winters and dry summers but can survive elsewhere.
 Shelter them from the sun in hot climates.
-Allow plenty of airflow and ventilation where there's more humidity.
+Allow plenty of airflow and ventilation where there is more humidity.
 They are winter growers and may go into dormancy in summer, especially in extremely warm climates.

-Aeonium are more tolerant of moisture than other succulents, actually preferring the soil to remain a little moist.
-Prevent the soil from drying out completely but take care to not overwater.
-Aeonium do well in most soils other than clay.
+Aeoniums are more tolerant of moisture than other succulents, actually preferring the soil to remain a little moist.
+Prevent the soil from drying out completely but take care not to overwater.
+Aeoniums do well in most soils other than clay.